-- PTA Volunteer Opportunities - Family Involvement Opportunities: Grade level performances, art shows, Cinco de Mayo Community Program, Math and Literacy Nights, Meet the Teacher Night, and various programs throughout the year as we are able due to Covid Pandemic restrictions and precautions. - Online collaboration opportunities as necessary.
+- PTO Volunteer Opportunities - Family Involvement Opportunities: Grade level performances, art shows, Cinco de Mayo Community Program, Math and Literacy Nights, Meet the Teacher Night, and various programs throughout the year. - Online collaboration opportunities as necessary.

 STAFF/PARENTCOMMUNICATION

 Social media posts, conferences, personal contacts, and written notices will be utilized to establish and maintain an open line of communication.
 In addition, our website and other internet and electronic sources will be kept up-to-date in an effort to inform families.
 All Bay Colony staff members will make every effort to communicate positively and work effectively with parents and community members.